-On October 27, 2021, PRMI will begin mailing notification letters to the 453 Maine residents pursuant to Me.
+On January 26, 2023, Matco began mailing notification letters to the Maine residents via U.S. mail in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348.
-A copy of the notification letter is attached.
-PRMI has established a dedicated, toll-free call center where individuals may obtain more information regarding the incident and is offering affected individuals complimentary identity protection services.
+10, §1348.1 A copy of the notification letter is enclosed.
+Matco is providing a telephone number for notified individuals to call with any questions they may have about the incident.
+Matco is offering notified individuals a complimentary one-year membership to credit monitoring and identity protection services.